 Give back this Christmas season by doing some random acts of kindness.
-It’s a great way to make some’s day better and get you in the holiday spirit.
+It’s a great way to make someone’s day better and get you in the holiday spirit.

-It doesn’t matter if you have a lot of money or none to spare, there are ways for everyone to get involved today.
-We spend a lot of the year disagreeing and arguing, let’s spend at this one day coming together to do some good.
+It doesn’t matter if you have a lot of money or none to spare, there are ways for everyone to give back this holiday season.
+We spend a lot of the year disagreeing and arguing, let’s spend some time this season coming together to do some good.

 What can spread holiday joy better than kindness?
 Nothing!
 And it’s not just those you show kindness to that benefit, it’s really hard to feel stressed and unhappy when you’ve brightened someone’s day.

 Why not do some random acts of kindness for GivingTuesday?
 Better yet make a list of ones to do all season long!

 - If you shop someplace like Aldi where you use a quarter for a cart, put some quarters in the carts when you leave.

 - Take some holiday treats to nurses, firefighters, teachers, or cops in your town to thank them for what they do.

 - Leave a bigger than-normal tip.

 - Leave a treat in your mailbox for the mailman.
 Be sure to leave a note on it so they know it’s for them.

 - Take some pet food to your local shelter.
 Blankets and toys are also appreciated.